massoncheg/forgejo-docs/docs/user/actions/reference.md

 Example: `${{ env.SOMETHING }}`

-In addition the following variables are defined by default:
+In addition, the variables listed in the following table are injected into the environment of the shell executing a particular step.
+However, they are not included in `env` and can therefore not be referenced when defining a workflow.

 | Name                      | Description                                                                                                                                                      |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |